The Complexity Classes of Hamming Distance Recoverable Robust Problems: Classes of Recoverable Robust Problems

+If the removal gadget is empty for all combinatorial elements, we call the modularity \emph{strong}, otherwise \emph{weak}.
+We substitute the gadgets $Y_x$, for $x \in R(r)$, with the removal gadget $Y^{rem}_r$ in $\Upsilon(R_A)$ correspondingly.
+We consider the elements of a removal gadget to be disjoint from the elements of the original gadgets in order to guarantee pre-image uniqueness. \end{enumerate}

-This definition of a gadget reduction for combinatorial decision problems ensures that the gadgets are uniquely relatable to the generating combinatorial elements and the gadgets are modular.
+This definition of a gadget reduction for combinatorial decision problems ensures that the gadgets are uniquely relatable to the generating combinatorial elements and every element is easily deactivatable.
 Note that only combinatorial elements from $P_A$ can be removed such that the new instance $P'_A$ is a validly encoded instance.
 That is, combinatorial elements cannot be removed in general as this may void the validity of the instance, e.g. in \textsc{UstCon} the universe elements $s$ and $t$ cannot be deleted.

-Additionally, the solution size has to adapt to the modularity of the gadgets in the universe gadget reduction.
-That is, if a combinatorial element in $P_A$ is removed such that the corresponding gadget in $P_B$ is removed, the solution size of the instance of $P_B$ is defined.
-For the sake of simplicity and because we later only use reductions from \sat{}, we define this property only for \sat{}.